lperamo/otra/doc/contributing/js.md

 - Use TypeScript, it provides types, annotations, object-oriented code and so more.
   So type every variable, put return types …

-- Use the ‘use strict’ statement in order to have a clean code
+- Use the ‘use strict’ statement to have a clean code

 - Use `border: 0` and not `border: none` (shorter).